OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 January 2016.md

 ---

-## Religious and Historical Preservation

-- Not discussed.

----

 ## Historical Insights

 - Review of predictions from sessions in 1994 and 1998 to assess alignment with present events.
-- **Diana's** death and 1997 events (e.g., flood in Poland, Arky moving to the US) are seen as key timeline shift points.

 ---